 Fax: +8610-57365428

-3.1.3 After the Chinese side selects the project general contracting company according to the provisions of Article 7 of this Agreement, Georgian side shall be promptly notified in writing.
-The Chinese general contractor company shall prepare the detailed construction drawings and organize the construction according to the detailed design documents determined by both sides.
+3.1.3 After the Chinese side selects the project general contractor company according to the provisions of Article 7 of this Agreement, Georgian side shall be promptly notified in writing.
+The Chinese general contractor company organize construction according to the detailed design documents (construction drawing).

 3.2 Georgian side